James McEachin: Civilian career

-He made his third film with Eastwood in 1983 when he starred as Detective Barnes in the fourth Dirty Harry movie, Sudden Impact.
+He made his fourth film with Eastwood in 1983 when he starred as Detective Barnes in the fourth Dirty Harry movie, Sudden Impact.
 He also appeared as Dr. Victor Millson, chairman of the fictitious National Council of Astronautics in the 1984 movie 2010.
 In addition to his appearing in a role with Roy Scheider, his character often appears in video in dispatches transmitted to the American astronauts in the film.

 While continuing to guest star in many television series and appearing in several feature-length films, McEachin landed his most memorable role, that of Police Lieutenant Brock in the 1986 television movie Perry Mason: The Case of the Notorious Nun.
 He would reprise this role in more than a dozen Perry Mason telemovies from 1986 until 1995, starring opposite Raymond Burr.
 He appeared in the 1994 crime thriller Double Exposure.

 In the 1990s, he semi-retired from acting to pursue a writing career.
 His first work was a military history of the court-martial of 63 black American soldiers during the First World War, titled Farewell to the Mockingbirds (1995).
 It won the 1998 Benjamin Franklin Award.

 His next works, mainly novels, included The Heroin Factor (1999), Say Goodnight to the Boys in Blue (2000), The Great Canis Lupus (2001), and Tell Me a Tale: A Novel of the Old South (2003).
 He published Pebbles in the Roadway in 2003, a collection of short stories and essays which he describes as "a philosophical view of America and Americans".

 In 2005, McEachin produced the award-winning audio book Voices: A Tribute to the American Veteran.

 In early 2006, McEachin starred with David Huddleston in Reveille, a short film that played to troops in Afghanistan and Iraq.
 Many people requested copies of the film.
 The film was posted on video.google.com and quickly garnered 1.5 million hits and a deluge of fan mail to the jamesmceachin.com website.

 McEachin was inspired to create, direct, produce, and star in the short Old Glory.
 It won Best Narrative Short at the 2007 GI Film Festival.
 Old Glory was McEachin's directorial debut.

 In 2001, McEachin received the Distinguished Achievement Award from Morgan State University.
 In 2005, he became an Army Reserve Ambassador; this distinction carries the protocol of a two-star general.
 As part of his work on behalf of the military and veterans, McEachin has participated in ceremonies for Purple Hearts Reunited, a charitable organization that works to return lost and stolen military awards to the recipients or their families.